-Space combat is now done via various command posts that control the different systems on board the ship: from directing weapon-fire to energy distribution, navigation and even tractor beams.
-Battles can be very difficult and very engrossing.
-These battles differ from previous games in that the arcade-like controls and flight mechanics have been replaced with a much more complex (and confusing) simulator of ship-to-ship combat, closer to the ones used in games like Star Trek: Bridge Commander
+For the first time in Star Trek videogame history, A Final Unity includes fully-3D-rendered space battles.
+Combat is handled through the various command posts that control the different systems on board the ship: directing weapon-fire, distributing energy, maneuvering around the battlefield, and even using tractor beams.
+Battles can be very difficult and very engrossing, and differ from previous games in that the arcade-like controls and flight mechanics have been replaced with a much more complex (and confusing) simulator of ship-to-ship combat, closer to the ones used in games like Star Trek: Bridge Commander.
+Furthermore, players have the option of relegating control to their officers during battle.

-Once again, pretty much the entire regular cast from the television show gave their voices to this game, with plenty of dialogue for all of them.
-The game successfully manages to capture the feel of an actual episode (or, more like, a multi-episode arc) in the series, right down to the Teaser at the beginning, the sounds and visuals, and of course the type of conflicts usually presented in Next Generation episodes.
-This should not be surprising, as much of the story and direction aspects were done by the creators and writers of The Next Generation
+Once again, pretty much the entire regular cast from the television show gave their voices to this game, with plenty of dialogue for each of them.
+The game successfully manages to capture the feel of the series, right down to the Teaser at the beginning, the sounds and visuals, and of course the type of conflicts usually presented in Next Generation episodes.
+This should not be surprising, seeing as much of the story and direction aspects were handled by the creators and writers of The Next Generation and Deep Space Nine.

 This work contains examples of the following tropes: